yasirbhutta/yasirbhutta.github.io/html-css/docs/html-basics.md

 5. Save the file and open it in a web browser.
 You should see the quotes formatted with indentation and any additional styles applied by the browser.

-### Task: Create a Structured Webpage Using Different Heading Levels
+## Task #3: Create a Structured Webpage Using Different Heading Levels

 **Objective**: Understand how to use different heading levels in HTML to organize content into sections and subsections.